 Georgia Grown – This promotional program from the Georgia Department of Agriculture includes an online searchable database that features (but is not limited to): Seasonal crops; producers, farmers markets and agritourism activities; wholesalers, distributors, packers, and other products, businesses and agriculture related services.

 Decision Tree: How Will You Bring Local Foods into the Cafeteria with Your Next Food Purchase?
 Review this fact sheet from USDA that presents options for including your desire for local foods in the procurement process.

 Feed My School for a Week – From the Georgia Department of Agriculture, the Feed My School for a Week Initiative increases farm to cafeteria options for Georgia schools, and helps districts build their farm to school programs.

-2016 Ag Snapshots – A publication from the University of Georgia Center for Agribusiness and Economic Development; it provides a brief overview of Georgia’s Agriculture Industry.
+2018 Ag Snapshots – a publication of 2016 data from the University of Georgia Center for Agribusiness and Economic Development; it provides a brief overview of Georgia’s Agriculture Industry.